 What's Next

-- RL training pipeline with calibrated environment simulators
+- RL training pipeline extensions — moving beyond the initial PPO/SAC baselines into calibrated environment simulators that reflect regime shifts

-- China A-shares expansion — 80% retail participation means dramatically higher alpha opportunity compared to institutional-dominated US markets
+- China A-shares expansion — 80% retail participation means dramatically higher alpha opportunity compared to institutional-dominated US markets, and the infrastructure is ready to extend via Stock Connect

-- Decision Transformer research track — return-conditioned policy generation where you specify a target Sharpe and the model generates actions to achieve it
+- Decision Transformer research track — return-conditioned policy generation where a target Sharpe is specified and the model generates actions to reach it

 This is part of my series on AI quantitative trading.
 The previous post, AI Quantitative Trading: From Models to Quant Funds, covers the conceptual foundation.
 Follow me for updates as the system evolves.